-The approved subsidy amount will provide a direct and immediate offset; reducing the monthly cost of health insurance for the eligible individual.
-For coverage in 2020 the subsidy amount is based on:
+The approved subsidy amount will be a direct and immediate offset; reducing the monthly cost of health insurance for the eligible individual.
+For coverage in 2018 the subsidy amount is based on:

-- Estimated 2020 household income i.e., adjusted gross income (AGI) – IRS line 7
+- Estimated 2018 household income i.e., modified adjusted gross income (MAGI)

-- Expected tax filing status for 2020 i.e., single or joint and # of dependents claimed – refer to 2019 tax return as a guide*
+- Expected tax filing status for 2018 i.e. single or joint and # of dependents claimed – refer to 2017 tax return as a guide*

-Note: 2020 estimated household income must be above the 100% Minimum Income Amount Shown on the chart below in order to be eligible for a subsiy.
-If the 2020 estimated household income is less than the 100% minimum income – there is no subsidy available.
+Note: 2018 estimated household income must be above the 100% Minimum Income Amount Shown on the chart below in order to be eligible for a subsiy.
+If the estimated income is close to the 400% Maximum on the chart, the subsidy amount will likely be small.

 |Tax Filing Status